Emergency Preparedness: 8 Sort of In-Your-Face Considerations (A Prepper Checklist)

 If you live in a highly populated urban area, you will be at the mercy of those more powerful than you.
 Hopefully, you have supplies for several months---but those could potentially be taken from you by others trying to survive.

-The book, One Second After by William Fortschen was our first experience with the survival/preparedness genre a few years ago, and it really gave us pause to consider whether or not we could survive in this type of disaster.
+The book, One Second After by William Fortschen, was our first experience with the survival/preparedness genre a few years ago, and it really gave us pause to consider whether or not we could survive in this type of long-term disaster.
 At that time, we definitely could not.